 DREAMS COME TRUE

-We have been working in Southeast Asia for the last five years, so I never dreamed that we would work in Kazakhstan someday.
-By the end of March, we had short holidays and we had to leave the country to renew our visas.
+We have worked in Southeast Asia for five years, so I never dreamed we would work in Kazakhstan someday.
+By the end of March, we had short holidays and had to leave the country to renew our visas.

 The cheapest flights were to the capital Tashkent, so the company sent us there.
 But Lee had once been there and wanted to go somewhere else.
 He wanted to go to Samarkand.
-At that time I hadn’t heard of Samarkand, so I didn’t pay much attention to it.
-A few days before our departure, I googled it and I couldn’t believe my eyes.
+I hadn’t heard of Samarkand then, so I didn’t pay much attention to it.
+I googled it a few days before our departure, and I couldn’t believe my eyes.
 This is the place I admired in the photos a few months back!

 CHEERFUL JOURNEY TO SAMARKAND